mjrgh/PinAffinity/PinAffinity/README.txt

 miscellaneous tasks can be reduced to a single core.
 That gives you all of the rest of the system - 3 or 7 cores, depending on your CPU - for exclusive use by the pinball software.

+Note that this might not be the ideal layout for hyperthreaded processors.
+Hyperthreaded CPUs show up in Windows as having twice as many "logical" (read: imaginary) cores as the chip actually has physical cores.
+For example, my desktop's i7-3770 appears to have 8 cores in Windows, even though it's physically a quad-core chip.
+That's because each physical core appears as two logical cores.
+Windows groups the logical pairs in its CPU numbering, so what Windows calls logical cores 0 and 1 are the first physical core in the CPU, logical cores 2-3 and the second physical core, and so on.

+The big complication with hyperthreading is that it doesn't give you true, general-purpose concurrent execution on each logical pair; it gives you opportunistic concurrency that depends on how the instructions on the paired virtual cores happen to use the subunits within the core.
+Some types of paired threads work well together to achieve a very high degree of true concurrency, and some clash to such an extent that they don't see any speedup from the extra logical core.
+Gamers generally consider hyperthreading to be a negative because of this unpredictability.
+For VP, the best approach might be to take the logical cores out of the mix and use only the true cores.
+So on a quad-core-with-hyperthreading CPU, we might do this:

+   Normal:03
+   Pinball:54

+That assigns cores 0 and 1 to default processes, and assigns cores 2, 4, and 6 to Pinball, leaving cores 3, 5, and 7 unused.
+It might seem counterproductive to essentially disable half the logical cores, but we're still using all of the physical cores, and we're doing so in such a way that each thread gets to run at full speed on the physical core it's assigned to, because there's less chance that a clashing thread can be scheduled on the logical core counterpart.
+That might actually speed up the individual threads vs sharing logical pairs.
+Remember that stutter reduction is all about optimizing for real-time response, whereas hyperthreading's goal is to increase overall throughput, which can come at the expense of individual thread speed.

 8. HOW MANY CORES DOES VP ACTUALLY NEED?